P-p-H-d/mlib/README.md

 To use these data structures, you include the desired header, instantiate the definition of the structure and its associated methods by using a macro _DEF.
 Then you use the defined functions.
-Let's see an example which is rather low-level (all methods are explicit):
+Let's see an example which is rather simple:

     #include <stdio.h>
     #include "m-list.h"